cristiano-afonso-da-silva/post-generation/SETUP_COMPLETE.md

 2. Open `http://localhost:3001`
 3. Sign up with your email
 4. Verify your account
-5. Start generating carousel posts!
+5. Start generating note posts!

 ---